How to Visit the Mayan Ruins of Kuluba, a Hidden Treasure

 The Kulubá archaeological zone is one of the most important in the northeastern region of Yucatán.

-It is one of the few places in this area that preserves many of its structures, besides those that have been restored in recent years by INAH.
+It is one of the few places in this area that preserve many of its structures, in addition to those restored in recent years by INAH.

-It was particularly influenced by Chichen Itza, as it was part of its commerce network and controlled area of the northern zone during the Terminal Classic and the Postclassic.
+It was particularly influenced by Chichén Itzá, as it was part of its commercial network and controlled the northern zone during the Terminal Classic and the Postclassic.

-• Kuluba has significant growth in the Late and Late Classic (from 600 to 1000 AD), with the influence of Ek Balam and Cobá.
+- Kuluba experienced significant growth during the Late and Late Classic (from 600 to 1000 AD), under the influence of Ek Balam and Cobá.

 Kulubá is located in an area of rejolladas (sort of sinkholes with no water).
 They were part of the worldview of the ancient Mayans, who were closely connected to nature.